 Julia writes entertaining fiction.
-She is searching for an agent for her completed cozy mystery, Thrift Store Daze, while in collaboration on her next novel, Knitting Nana Faces the Vampire Clan (working title).
+She is searching for an agent for her completed cozy mystery, Thrift Store Daze, while working on her next cozy mystery.

 I was an ambitious child.
 I saw myself as writer, artist, organizer, scholar and future Senator!
 Since nobody looking at me guessed this about me, no one bothered to tell me I couldn’t be anything I wanted to be.

 But, life happened and I was by turns depressed, distracted, off-track and when I got myself together I was no less ambitious, but in different ways.
 I really liked having children, being married, cooking, baking, managing a household.
 I was sewing and quilting and doing crafts and painting the house and refinishing furniture and organizing a political campaign and selling articles to magazines and pitching a YA novel, etc. (I left stuff out, but you get the picture.)
 It was a great life!